 - Remove copyright or intellectual property notices

-While it may be convenient, advantageous, or desirable, there may be consequences to unauthorized use.
-These consequences include loss of access for individuals or for the entire campus.
+There may be serious consequences to unauthorized use.
+These consequences include temporary or permanent loss of access for individuals or for the entire campus.
 See also Acceptable Use of Computing Resources.

 Unsure about your user status?
 Uncertain about whether use is permitted?
 Unable to get access?
-Perhaps we can help.
-For assistance, contact Ray Henry, Director, Applications Development and Integration (541.346.1812, email@example.com).
+We can help!
+For assistance, contact Dave Fowler, Collection Management Librarian, at firstname.lastname@example.org).